Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

 - A platform can be designed even without an XDMA, such as the latest U50-NoDMA platform, providing a thin fixed logic with more available FPGA resources for the user logic or kernels.
 - The data transfer burden can be freed from the host server.
 As a result, the host can spend time on other tasks that might even help in overall application performance.

-For more details about the host memory access feature please refer https://xilinx.github.io/XRT/master/html/hm.html
+For more details about the host memory access feature, refer to `HM in XRT documentation <https://xilinx.github.io/XRT/master/html/hm.html>`_.

 ***********************************